Cluster analysis

-Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters).
+Cluster analysis, or clustering, is a data analysis technique aimed at partitioning a set of objects into groups such that objects within the same group (called a cluster) exhibit greater similarity to one another (in some specific sense defined by the analyst) than to those in other groups (clusters).
 It is a main task of exploratory data analysis, and a common technique for statistical data analysis, used in many fields, including pattern recognition, image analysis, information retrieval, bioinformatics, data compression, computer graphics and machine learning.

-Cluster analysis itself is not one specific algorithm, but the general task to be solved.
+Cluster analysis refers to a family of algorithms and tasks rather than one specific algorithm.
 It can be achieved by various algorithms that differ significantly in their understanding of what constitutes a cluster and how to efficiently find them.
 Popular notions of clusters include groups with small distances between cluster members, dense areas of the data space, intervals or particular statistical distributions.
 Clustering can therefore be formulated as a multi-objective optimization problem.
 The appropriate clustering algorithm and parameter settings (including parameters such as the distance function to use, a density threshold or the number of expected clusters) depend on the individual data set and intended use of the results.
 Cluster analysis as such is not an automatic task, but an iterative process of knowledge discovery or interactive multi-objective optimization that involves trial and failure.
 It is often necessary to modify data preprocessing and model parameters until the result achieves the desired properties.